 Turning your PRD into a living document is a cultural shift.
 The product manager owns the document, but it becomes a team asset.
 Everyone should feel empowered to add comments, ask questions, and suggest changes directly in the document.

 This practice builds shared ownership and keeps communication flowing.
-Rather than long email chains, conversation happens alongside the context.
+Conversation happens alongside context rather than in long email chains.
 Keep updates aligned with operational standards so the document remains consistent and auditable.

 Tools and Workflows for Real-Time Updates